 Was External Examiner, BEd (Hons.)
 University of Wolverhampton

 External Evaluator, ‘Impact of the Tracker Arts Project for Children at Risk’ Leeds Education Authority (Funded by Big Lottery Fund)

 Publications and research outputs

-- Angela has presented internationally and published work on ballet, the body, Bourdieu, identity, gender, talent, creativity and pedagogy.
+- Angela has presented internationally and published over 40 outputs on ballet, the body, Bourdieu, identity, gender, talent, creativity, choreography and pedagogy.

 - Pickard, A. and Bailey, R. (2009) Crystallising experiences among young elite dancers, Sport, Education and Society, 14 (2), pp. 165-181.